Ethiopian–Adal War: Course of the war

+Lebna Dengel narrowly escaped capture at the Battle of Amba Sel in Amhara on 27 October and spent his remaining years moving from place to place within his own realm, finally taking refuge at the isolated monastery of Debre Damo, where he died on 2 September 1540.
+These victories allowed the Adalites to enter the Ethiopian Highlands, where they began to sack and burn numerous churches, including Atronsa Maryam, where the remains of several Emperors had been interred.

-Imam Ahmad defeated the armies of Agame and Tembien and marched towards Aksum to capture the historical Ethiopian city to solidify his rule in Ethiopia, echoing Mehmed II conquest of Constantinople, but the locals of Tigray had all assembled to defend their holy city.
+Imam Ahmad defeated the armies of Agame and Tembien and marched towards Aksum to capture the historical Ethiopian city to solidify his rule in Ethiopia, echoing Mehmed II’s conquest of Constantinople, but the locals of Tigray had all assembled to defend their holy city.
 The Imam defeated and killed a large number of them as Arab Faqīh states, "Not a single one managed to slip away.
 They killed them in the forts, in the valleys and in the gorges.
-The ground was so thickly covered with their corpses, that it was impossible to walk in that place because of the dead bodies." he estimates that over 10,000 Christians were killed.
-The Imam reached Aksum he besieged the city in the siege of Axum where upon he destroyed the Church of Our Lady Mary of Zion.
+The ground was so thickly covered with their corpses, that it was impossible to walk in that place because of the dead bodies."
+He estimates that over 10,000 Christians were killed.
+The Imam reached Aksum and besieged the city, whereupon he destroyed the Church of Our Lady Mary of Zion.
 During his invasion of the Tigray region Ahmad ibn Ibrahim al-Ghazi visited the tomb of Najashi in Negash to pay his respects.

+Geographically isolated from the main theatre of war, the country of the Bahr Nagash was among the last parts of the empire to face the Imam's armies directly.
+Men from Särayé had nonetheless joined the imperial forces fighting Ahmad further south.
+During those engagements, Bahr Negash Zä-Wängel, who held the port of Dehono, and the governor of Hamasén both died in battle against the Adäl army in Damot, and the ruler of Särayé was taken captive.

+Having subdued the rest of the empire, the Imam turned northward in 1535, marching into Tegray and seizing Aksum before sending part of his army across the Märäb River into Särayé.
+Seeking to maintain local cooperation, the Adäl commanders installed Tédros, a relative of a prominent Christian family, as a subordinate governor under Vizier 'Abbas, the Imam's nephew.
+Local resistance proved fierce.
+A nobleman named Täsfa Le'ul killed Tédros and then 'Addolé, one of the Imam's senior commanders, whose severed head was despatched to Emperor Gelawdewos as a token of defiance.
+The Emperor marked the occasion with public celebration.
+The Imam retaliated by marching into Särayé in force, routing the defenders and putting Täsfa Le'ul and his sons to death.
+He then reorganised the administration of the region, appointing Täsfawi, the brother of the slain Tédros, as provincial governor and a local man named 'Afra as Bahr Negash.